 Salary of a Flight Attendant: The Basics

 The median pay for flight attendants in May 2018 was $56,000.
-This means that half the workers in that occupation made less than that, while the other half made more.
 However, there is a wide gap between the lowest and highest earning flight attendants.

 Where Flight Attendants Earn the Most

-According to data compiled through the Occupational Employment Statistics (OES), flight attendants made the most in Texas.
-The annual mean wage for flight attendants in that state was $58,820 in 2018.
-On the other hand, that figure dips to $51,900 for flight attendants based in California.
+According to data compiled through the Occupational Employment Statistics (OES), flight attendants made the most in Florida.
+The annual mean wage for flight attendants in that state was $62,610 in 2018.
+On the other hand, that figure dips to $48,960 for flight attendants based in New York.
 Below, we break down some data by state.

 |Flight Attendant Pay|